curvefi/scrvusd/README.md

 The vault is an unmodified instance of a [Yearn v3 multi-strategy vault](https://github.com/yearn/yearn-vaults-v3) that accepts crvUSD deposits.

 This vault aims to be as cheap as possible for users to deposit and withdraw funds.
-For these reasons funds deposited in the vault are not moved anywhere and are always available to be redeemed.
+For this reason funds deposited in the vault are not moved anywhere and are always available to be redeemed.

 Although the vault is called "multi-strategy" it actually doesn't contain any strategies.
 This is possible thanks to yearn vaults' v3.0.3 ability to [report on self](https://github.com/yearn/yearn-vaults-v3/pull/205).